 - Speed.
 The aquatic robot can perform select rapid analyses.

+Paired with the robots’ ability to communicate results to researchers from a remote location may allow early detection and warning of disease or other water-quality issues.
 This could give resource managers more time to limit invasive species from spreading and prevent widespread economic and ecological damage.

-Other reading: Is Montana safe?
+Read also: Is Montana safe?

 As far as we know, these aquatic robots are currently in the research and testing phase, and they have not been deployed on a large scale.